smalos/nuBuilder4-Code-Library/subform_copy_to_clipboard/README.md

 ### Subform: Copy data to clipboard

-This code snippet shows how to copy subform data to clipboard.
+The code snippet shows how to copy all data of a subform to the clipboard as tab-separated data, so you can easily paste the information into a spreadsheet or other file.

 ☛Add this JavaScript Code to your form’s Custom Code field: